-I used to use 12 ounce jars and it just wasn’t enough for one setting.
-So, I have taken it up a notch to 16 ounce pint jars.
+I used to use 12-ounce jars and it just wasn't enough for one sitting.
+So, I have taken it up a notch to 16-ounce pint jars.
 Also, get a wide mouth jar so you can get your hand down in there.
 This seems to be the perfect size for our pickle loving family.

 I then layer the onions and garlic at the bottom of the jar.
 Pack with sliced cucumbers till half full and then add another layer of onion and garlic.
 Finish with packing with cucumbers.
 Pack the in there tight.

 The herbs and seasonings in the pickles are equally as simple.
 We all tend to have dill weed in the cupboard but what is key to dill pickles is dill seed.
 Additionally peppercorns, salt and sugar.